 Bottom line

 That's my breakdown of the top five paddles for advanced players on the market today.
-The JOOLA Perseus Pro IV takes the top spot as it's the most exciting power paddle right now, and it doesn’t sacrifice too much control.
+The JOOLA Perseus Pro IV takes the top spot as it's the most rounded power paddle right now – giving you all the aggression you need without losing control.
 Try it out for yourself and let me know what you think of it.

 Just to recap, here's my top five again:

-- Selkirk LABS Project 008 16 mm Tour - Best for control
+- Selkirk LABS Project Boomstik - best for power

-- Proton Series One Type A - Best for spin
+- Proton Series Three Project Flamingo - best for spin

 Recent updates